Carex alba

 Carex alba, called the small white sedge, white-flowered sedge or just white sedge (a name it shares with other members of its genus), is a species of sedge in the family Cyperaceae.
 It is typically found in temperate forests of Eurasia, from the Pyrenees to the Russian Far East.
-It is the main host plant for the woodland brown, Lopinga achine.
+It is the main host plant for the woodland brown butterfly, Lopinga achine.